samozzy/phonebox_theatre/_projects/pareidolia.md

   headshot_attr: Miguel Barrulas

 ---
 PAREIDOLIA 2020 is a 75-minute film, recorded and produced in isolation during the Covid-19 pandemic.
-It was released on 30th September, 2020, and can be watched online until 31st October.
+It was released on 30th September, 2020, and was available online until 31st October.
 It combines monologues, video conferences and public domain footage.